SilentVoid13/SyncDisBoi/README.md

 - The artist names are not used because the metadata is inconsistent across platforms.
 - For Youtube Music, SyncDisBoi won't sync tracks lacking album metadata, as this typically indicates a video from Youtube, which lacks the necessary metadata for accurate synchronization.

+## Download and Build

+Pre-built binaries of SyncDisBoi for Linux, Windows, and macOS are available under the [releases](https://github.com/SilentVoid13/SyncDisBoi/releases) section.

+If you prefer to build SyncDisBoi from source you simply need the rust toolchain, e.g. available via [rustup](https://rustup.rs/).
+A [Nix flake](https://github.com/SilentVoid13/SyncDisBoi/blob/master/flake.nix) is also available with a pre-configured environment with support for cross-compilation.

 ## Usage

-You can find binaries of SyncDisBoi for all major platforms (Linux, Windows, Mac) under [releases](https://github.com/SilentVoid13/SyncDisBoi/releases).
+Here are some command examples:
 ```bash
 # sync from Youtube Music to Spotify
 ./sync_dis_boi yt-music spotify --client-id "<CLIENT_ID>" --client-secret "<CLIENT_SECRET>"